 A map of Florida with Beaches and Coastal Systems information layers will start.
 Help for navigating the map is available by clicking on the “?” question mark at the top of the map.
 Explore the map layers on the left of the map for more information, such as the locations of Coastal Range Monuments and CCCL permits.

 Additional guidance for property owners and realtors interested in locating properties seaward of the CCCL for coastal disclosure purposes, as described in section 161.57, Florida Statutes, can be found in this document "How to Use FDEP’s Map Direct to locate the CCCL on Your Property" in the CCCL publications.

 In addition to the Map Direct interactive GIS mapping, aerial maps, photographs and other coastal images and data are available for your area or property by searching COASTS.

 To fully explore this database, users need to reference the Coastal Range Monuments found on the Map Direct CCCL focus area along with the CCCLs.

 Fifty-Foot Setback Beaches

-In the Florida Keys, the Monroe County sandy beaches regulated for coastal construction are listed as those that are "critically eroded" in the Department’s report entitled “Critically Eroded Beaches in Florida.”
-Get locations and information on the CCCL's other regulated beaches in Wakulla County by contacting the CCCL permit manageror CCCL field inspectorfor that county.
+In the Florida Keys, the Monroe County sandy beaches regulated for coastal construction are listed as those that are "critically eroded" in DEP’s report entitled “Critically Eroded Beaches in Florida.”

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.